Could FM Be Next on the Auction Block?

 The writing on the wall

 Radio companies are already walking away from signals they can’t support.
-AM outlets, especially Townsquare and Cumulus, have given stations back to the FCC.
+AM outlets — especially Townsquare and Cumulus — have given stations back to the FCC.
 That doesn’t mean spectrum auctions are coming tomorrow.
 But it shows the value equation is shifting.

 TV broadcasters once thought the idea of losing spectrum was a dystopian fantasy.
 Then it happened.

 If AM and FM are ever seen as underused, auctions are just a matter of time.
 And if that day comes, “radio” won’t be defined by a dial at all.
 It’ll be streaming — just like television is finding out.
+Radio operators need to start thinking about where they’ll be in a “post-dial” world.

-And if radio migrates to that New Land, how much of it will change when it gets there?
+And if radio migrates to that new land, how much of it will change when it gets there?
 Where will the next generation of “DJs” come from — the voices that give you insights into the music and keep you company?
 They’re already a dying breed.
 Will the shift to streaming finish them off?

 These are questions I couldn’t have imagined when I started in radio 45 years ago.
 Hell, even 20 years ago.
 But here we are.
 And the smart operators might want to start packing up for the move.